Excellence Reporter: Ven. Tenzin Dasel, what is the meaning of life?

 Life itself asserts no meaning in particular, but as human beings endowed with consciousness, curiosity, and intelligence we record and recall our own experience, share and transmit many collective stories, explanations, religions, sciences and view points which all seem to convey meaning.

 The very way we view life and our place within it will come to hold meaning.
 If we view life as a mind-blowing display of rich individual and collective feats of adventure, altruistic displays of leadership, love and compassion, full of kindness, then the meaning of life will become infused with wonder, mystery, humility, joy, gratitude and optimism.
-Conversely, if we view life as tragic, oppressive, unjust, full of heart wrenching history of wars and violence that have ravaged other humans, as well as other species, and environmental abuse of resources, then the meaning of life will become infused with despair, fear, anxiety, depression and pessimism.
+Conversely, if we view life as tragic, oppressive, unjust, full of heart wrenching history of wars and violence having ravaged other humans, as well as other species, not to mention environmental abuse of resources, then the meaning of life will become infused with despair, fear, anger, blame, anxiety, depression and pessimism.

 Generally, meaning may be fashioned out of our very basic experiences.
-On an individual level what brings us momentary happiness, what causes pain, what brings comfort, what disturbs peace of mind all register as meaningful.
-As preverbal infants all of these actions and reactions are coming strongly into our consciousness and awareness develops around these very basic experiences.
-The way a mother looks at us, her touch, the sound of her voice, the comfort of her body, the way she holds us, or the very lack of these experiences, all contain potential meaning to how we come to define it on both a personal and interpersonal level.
+On an individual level what brings us momentary happiness, what causes pain, what brings comfort, what disturbs peace of mind might register as meaningful.
+As pre-verbal infants all of these actions and reactions are coming strongly into our consciousness and awareness develops around these very basic experiences.
+The way a mother looks at us, her touch, the sound of her voice, the comfort of her body, the way she holds us, or the very lack of these experiences contain potential meaning and how we come to define it on both a personal and interpersonal level.

-Because life by its nature is so deeply interconnected, from the DNA structure to social emotional intellectual capacities and cultural habits, meaning takes on a rich and wide variety of appearances across the planet, yet meaning in all its vast and varied humanity comes from the only species we are aware of that assigns significance to its activities, communications, symbols, and history.
+Because life by its nature is so deeply interconnected, from DNA structure to social emotional intellectual capacities and cultural habits, meaning takes on a rich and wide variety of appearances across the planet.
+Yet meaning in all its vast and varied humanity comes from the only species we are aware of that assigns significance to its activities, communications, symbols, and history: homo sapiens.

-And so, although it is universally limited to a single species’ viewpoints, it is what we are left with.
+And so, although universally limited to a single species viewpoint on itself and life, it is what we are left with.
 Still, it is like hitting the cosmic jackpot.
 To be alive is full of meaningful potential.
-What we do with it is up to each of us.
+Who gets to decide the meaning of life?
+How we answer that question and what we do to craft a meaningful life is up to each of us.

-We do not necessarily need concepts of higher beings, Gods and Goddesses, Buddhas and Bodhisattvas, great altruistic historical leaders and thinkers, although they may certainly serve as inspirations, to make life meaningful.
+We do not necessarily need concepts of higher beings, Gods and Goddesses, Buddhas and Bodhisattvas, great altruistic historical leaders and thinkers, although they may certainly serve as inspirations and authentic guides on the journey to make life meaningful.

-In my heart and mind the meaning of life is this: to utilise it wisely to its greatest good.
-To recognise the precious opportunity, endowed with freedoms and opportunities, cultivating awareness that understands deeply how to live with virtue, with purpose and intention.
+In my heart and mind the meaning of life is this: to utilize it wisely to its greatest good.
+To recognize the precious opportunity to cultivate highest awareness and to live with virtue, with purpose and intention.
 To remain mindful that having a human life endowed with free will can lead to ultimate freedom.
-Free to evolve love, care with compassion, create kindness and recognise a mind with an innate capacity choosing to make life meaningful.
+Free to evolve love, care with compassion, create kindness and recognize a mind with an innate capacity to consciously choose to make life meaningful.

 And to use this lifetime to live and love altruistically, determined to do just that.